JoseRoca/WinFBX/docs/Databases/ADO Classes/ADO.md

 Microsoft ActiveX Data Objects (ADO) enable your client applications to access and manipulate data from a variety of sources through an OLE DB provider.
 Its primary benefits are ease of use, high speed, low memory overhead, and a small disk footprint.
 ADO supports key features for building client/server and Web-based applications.

-`CADODB` are a collection of classes to allow to work with ADO using the FreeBasic compilers.
+`CADODB` are a collection of classes to allow working with ADO using the FreeBasic compilers.

 The `CADOBase` object, from which the other ADO classes inherit, initializes and uninitializes the COM library and implements two methods, **GetLastResult** and **SetResult** used by the derived classes to store the result codes of ADO calls.